QCD analysis of electromagnetic Dalitz decays $J/\psi\rightarrow\eta^{(\prime)}\ell^{+}\ell^{-}$: Theoretical framework

 \subsection{VMD model}

-In this subsection we will briefly discuss the resonance interaction, which can be described by a VMD model.
-The VMD contributing diagram is illustrated in Fig.~\ref{VMD}, in which the vector meson $V$ includes the light mesons $\rho$, $\omega$ and $\phi$.
+In this subsection we will briefly discuss the resonance interaction, which can be described by VMD model.
+The VMD contributing diagram is illustrated in Fig.~\ref{VMD}, where $V$ represents vector mesons.
+Here we concentrate on the resonance that is closest to the physical decay region, in which it mainly includes the light mesons $\rho$, $\omega$ and $\phi$.

 The effective Lagrangian for $J/\psi-V-P$ coupling can be written as~\cite{Intemann:1983yj,Zhao:2006gw,Zhao:2010mm,Lichard:2010ap}: